sarahthoorens/social-network-api/README.md

 Despite having a less-than-positive experience with routes in a recent Handlebars project, I found the MVC model within the Mongo framework to be much clearer to navigate.
 There is still some quirkiness with Mongo, especially around the usage of virtuals and model creation, but I found it to be a much more straightforward method of implementation.

-Date formatting was a bit of a challenge, but I found converting the type to String was the best way to get the functionality and output I wanted.
+Date formatting was a bit of a challenge, but I found converting the type to String allowed for some conversion.
+In hindsight, installing the date-fns npm package for conversion might have been the better route.

   ## Tests